themagicalmammal/wikibot/README.md

 ```

 ## Contribute
-Thank you for considering contributing to Wikibot.
+Thank you for considering contributing to wikibot.
 Please add useful comments with your PR's. <br /> <br />

 ## Credits
 #### [kurkurzz](https://github.com/kurkurzz) - Introducing the keyboard & some optimized commands.